 Producers may find value in benchmarking health outcomes as a percentage of the total herd to establish targets and monitor progress.
-For example, mortality is an important indicator of herd health to monitor on farm (6,22,23).
-In growing and breeding rabbits, mortality is often due to infectious causes (6).
-A reduction in mortality rate in growing and adult rabbits represents an improvement in animal health (23).
+For example, mortality is an important indicator of herd health to monitor on farm (4, 20, 21).
+In fryers and breeding rabbits, mortality is often due to infectious causes (4).
+A reduction in mortality rate in fryers and adult rabbits represents an improvement in animal health (21).
 Consistent time intervals should be used to track mortality so that it can be compared over time.
 Mortality records should also be interpreted in conjunction with culling records.

-Common causes of mortality in pre-weaned kits are non-infectious and include chilling, inadequate nest, poor maternal care, insufficient milk, and cannibalism (6).
+Common causes of mortality in pre-weaned kits include chilling, inadequate nest, poor maternal care, insufficient milk, and cannibalism (4).

-Infectious diseases are a significant cause of morbidity and mortality on rabbit farms (6).
-Animal density, hygiene, and biosecurity practices all play a role in spreading disease-inducing agents within a herd (24).
-When infectious diseases occur, it is essential to take prompt steps to limit transmission within the herd, which may include euthanizing or culling affected rabbits to limit the environmental burden of disease (6).
+Infectious diseases are a significant cause of morbidity and mortality on rabbit farms (4).
+Animal density, hygiene, and biosecurity practices all play a role in spreading disease-inducing agents within a herd (22).
+When infectious diseases occur, it is essential to take prompt steps to limit transmission within the herd, which may include euthanizing or culling affected rabbits to limit the environmental burden of disease (4).